 Performance staff should therefore respond to their fixture schedule with the intention to optimise the team’s calendar according to performance.

-The fixture list provides a fixed constraintdefined here by Robertson and Joyce (2017) as factors set prior to the start of the season, such as the number of days between competition, game locations, and previous season rankings of opposition.
 Unlike in many football (soccer) leagues whereby everyone plays each other home and away in each season, other team sports (including the NFL, NBA, and NHL) and leagues enlist a rotation format as not every team plays each other.
 With varying opponents and game locations, the travel demands of each team are a hot topic for discussion each season.
 That is without even considering the impact of continental cup competitions or international travel games.

 Research has quantified the impact of the competitive calendar on outcome.
 For instance, we have previously discussed Cheri Mah’s “Schedule Alert” system that identified the most unwinnable games of the NBA season based purely on calendar constraints (e.g., home/away, time between tip-off, how many games in how many nights etc.).
 This system predicted the so-called “unwinnable” games with an accuracy of 76-78% accuracy across two seasons.

-This is where I see opportunity.
-Almost a quarter of the so-called “unwinnable” games were won by the team with the schedule disadvantage.
+This is where I see opportunity: almost a quarter of the so-called “unwinnable” games were won by the team with the schedule disadvantage.
 As such, we must consider the dynamic constraints – those that are subject to change throughout the in-season (Robertson and Joyce, 2017) – and more specifically, those which we have control over.
 By focussing our energy and collective foresight on the factors we control, we can seek to optimise our team’s calendar, and help to put the playing and coaching staff in the best possible position to perform.

 How Success Complicates the Calendar

-Success in knock-out competitions can add further complications to a team’s calendar.
-Much focus is placed on the teams competing on “multiple fronts” and the admiration associated with multiple competition success demonstrates how challenging this can be.
 We have previously discussed how Champions Leicester in 2016 and Chelsea in 2017 only played 43 and 47 games respectively, in contrast for example with Manchester United who played 64 in 2017.
 The lack of European involvement assisted Leicester and Chelsea in utilising the least number of different players in a squad in their respective successful seasons.

 The Europa League has previously been described as a “poison pill” for Premier League clubs due to its “largely unnecessary strain on resources”.
 However, the effect of midweek Champions League and Europa League competitions on domestic form has been shown as variable, reiterating that the burden of extra games does not necessarily have to be a competitive disadvantage.

 Although much of a competitive calendar is fixed from the start of the season, leagues may maintain the option to adjust the calendar as they go.
 Since 2016, the NFL has implemented a “flexible scheduling” approach that allows them to move match-ups to primetime TV slots, particularly late in the season.
 This is not dissimilar to the staggered announcement for televised fixtures in English football.
-Just as Saturday 3pm is the standard kick-off time in English football, Sunday at 1pm local is the standard match-up in American football.
-Having games moved to different days and/or times warrants even deeper consideration for the best approach to the team schedule.

 An NFL Case Study